LodestoneHQ/lodestone/README.md

 # and the following in a different terminal
 cd web && ng build --output-path ./dist --base-href "/" --prod --watch
 ```

+Place your documents in the `/watchfolder` directory, and the Filesystem Collector should automatically start processing them.

 If you would like some test documents to play with safely, you can take a look at the [AnalogJ/lodestone-test-docs](https://github.com/AnalogJ/lodestone-test-docs)
 repository.